winitzki/scall/tutorial/programming_dhall.md

 Computing `headOptional` or `ListInt/concat` is so quick that it is below the measurement error.

 The curried forms of the Church encoding have smaller normal forms and  faster performance than the uncurried forms involving union types.
+However, reading the normal forms from the file cache appears to be quite slow.

 Because of the slow parsing and normal form generation, timing tests need to begin by preparing all test data in the cache and using them as frozen inputs using a command such as: `dhall freeze -``-all test.dhall`.